Class Schedule

 Students can purchase the BLS Provider manual ebook (digital download) for use before and after their classes directly from the AHA by visiting https://shopcpr.heart.org/bls-provider-manual-ebook.
 Students may also purchase the paperback version directly from the AHA as well.

-If you do not receive an email within two business days after submitting your online registration request, please contact the Life Support office at (856) 342-2009.
+If you do not receive an email within two business days after submitting your online registration request, please contact our education office at (856) 342-2009.

 **COOPER employee promo code (must use Cooper email address): EMPLOYEE**